dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 ## JSF Application

 To start, let's [clone this repository](https://github.com/auth0-blog/spring-boot-session).
-The JSF application inside this repository contains only a data table that lists products and that accepts drag & drop commands to reorder the items on it.
+The JSF application inside this repository contains only a data table that lists products and that accepts drag & drop commands to reorder the items.

 The list of products is instantiated in memory when a user access the application for the first time.
 When this user drags & drop an item, the new order is kept for the whole duration of the session.
 Different users can have different orders, as the reordering occurs inside an HTTP session.
-But, for the same user, no matter how many tabs of the application are opened on a web browser, the order will be the same.
+But, for the same user, no matter how many tabs of the application are opened on a web browser, the order will be always the same.

 Every time a user reorders the data table, JSF shows a message distinguishing which instance of the application handled the request.
 Before using Spring Session and tying the two instances together, this message won't have that much value.
-But when we have every piece in place, we will be able to see that different instances will act in the same HTTP session.
+But, when we have every piece in place, we will be able to see that different instances will act in the same HTTP session.

 Enough talking, let's get our hands dirty.
 To clone the application and to run it in two different dockerized instances, let's issue the following commands:

-> **Note** that you will have to have Docker properly installed on your development environment.
+> **Note** that you will have to have Docker properly installed in your development environment.
 To install it, [follow the instructions here](https://docs.docker.com/engine/installation/).
 Besides that you will need a [JDK (1.7 or higher)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [Maven](https://maven.apache.org/install.html).
 Please, be sure to have everything properly installed before proceeding.

 ```bash
 # clone repo